Below are some of the most frequently asked questions about PACER.

 Islands with schools eligible for the additional payment include Christmas and Cocos Islands, Kangaroo Island, Tiwi Islands, Torres Strait Island and Lord Howe Island.
 Contact the PACER team if you think you might be eligible.

 You will need to submit your PACER application* no later than three weeks prior to your excursion.
-We recommend you submit it as soon as possible.
+We recommend you submit your application as soon as possible if you have booked and confirmed institutions, otherwise it may not be approved.
 Funding is limited and applications are dealt with in order of receipt.

 If in the event that a mandatory institution is fully booked, then a PACER program at an alternative institution may be booked.
 Written evidence that the mandatory institution is fully booked is required for this to be deemed eligible.